TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 My mind has ever known.

-In Esfahan, a gracious river city of ancient bridges, blue-tiled mosques, and verdant gardens, we met with Grand Ayatollah Emami.
+We met with Grand Ayatollah Emami in Esfahan, a gracious river city of ancient bridges, blue-tiled mosques, and verdant gardens.
 There are only about 50 Grand Ayatollahs in Iran; it is the highest of the clerical ranks in Shiite Islam.
 Emami is a liberal.
 He has his own satellite broadcast station, Salaam TV, to reach his followers in the U.S. and Europe.
 A sweet-faced man of 73 with a flowing white beard, black turban, and brown cloak, he settled into a chair with the help of his cane.
 We were in his private residence, in the courtyard, under the shelter of the leaves of a grape arbor that dappled us with shade.

 Lower level of Khaju Bridge, Esfahan, Iran.